BAE Systems Tempest: Development

+Although strategic concept development commenced in 2015, development of the Tempest hardware and software would start later.

 The Tempest will be a sixth-generation jet fighter incorporating several new technologies including deep learning AI, ability to fly unmanned, swarming drones, directed-energy weapons, virtual cockpit in helmet and hypersonic weapons. £2 billion was earmarked until 2025.
-It was developed by a group called Team Tempest, consisting of the BAE Systems, project leader and systems integrator; Rolls-Royce, working on power and propulsion; Leonardo S.p.A., working on sensors, electronics and avionics; MBDA, working on weapons; and the Royal Air Force (RAF) Rapid Capabilities Office.
-The maiden flight is anticipated to occur by 2025 ahead of entry into service by 2035.
-Tempest will replace the Eurofighter Typhoon in RAF service.
-The RAF's Second World War Hawker Tempest fighter also followed a Typhoon.
-Some technology developed for Tempest will be implemented in Typhoon.
+It was developed by a group called Team Tempest, consisting of BAE Systems, project leader and systems integrator; Rolls-Royce, working on power and propulsion; Leonardo S.p.A., working on sensors, electronics and avionics; MBDA, working on weapons; and the Royal Air Force (RAF) Rapid Capabilities Office.

 In 2018 it was reported that the MoD was in talks with officials from Sweden about a common fighter jet aircraft.
 On 8 February 2019, it was reported that the MoD and BAE Systems planned to approach the Indian MoD and Air Force regarding collaboration for the design and manufacture of the Tempest.

-In July 2019, Team Tempest revealed that they planned to use a Boeing 757 as a testbed for technology developed for Tempest.
+In July 2019, Team Tempest said it would use a Boeing 757 as a testbed for technology developed for Tempest.
 The aircraft, named Excalibur, will be the only stealth fighter testbed outside the United States.